teambit/bit/scopes/workspace/variants/variants.docs.md

 #### Exclude namespace from a rule

-Apply `teambit.harmony/node` env on every component under the utils namespace but not on utils/react components
+For exapmle, apply the `teambit.harmony/node` environment on every component under the `utils` namespace but exclude the `utils/react` namespace and its children from this set:

 ```json title="workspace.json
 "teambit.workspace/variants": {